tomekmatuszewski/mig_data_parser/readme.md

     - Pandas
     - XlsxWriter

-orders.csv is disordered csv file with with orders for different brand
+orders.csv is disordered csv file with with orders for different brands

     The result of use to_xlsx_parser_orders are separated xlsx files for every brand for future orders

-permissions.xlsx consist two sheets: stores and users
+permissions.xlsx consist of two sheets: stores and users

     The result of used to_csv_parser_users_stores is csv file for all users and their permissions to stores depending on